Section author: Robert Nikutta <email@example.com>

 .ipynb files that are outside (i.e. above) the

-back by clicking on the “home” icon in the dashboard view:
+by clicking on the “root directory” icon above the file browser (in

-Upon opening a notebook file, the upper right corner of the new tab
+Upon opening a notebook file, the lower left of the window will

-This means that the Python kernel is ready for your input.
+message means that the notebook is ready for commands.

-A new browser tab will open with an empty notebook awaiting your input:
+A new browser tab will open with an empty notebook (named

 When you create a new notebook, it’s title will be